-Gather 'round and I'll tell you a story 'bout how to an all-American Boy.
-Just buy you a guitar and put it in and be a rockin and a rollin soon.
+Gather 'round cats and I'll tell you a how to become an all-American Boy.
+Just buy you a guitar and put it in and you'll be a and a rollin soon.
 Impressin the girls, hot licks, and all that jazz.
-I bought me a about a year ago and I how to play it in a day or so.
-And all town it was well understood that I was knocking 'em out like B. Goode.
+I bought me a guitar about a ago and I Learned how to it in a day or so.
+And all around town it was well I was knocking 'em out like Johnny B. Goode.
 Hot licks, off, ah, number one.
-Well I all day and up into the night, My papa's was a gettin kinda white.
+Well I practiced all day and up the night, My papa's was a gettin kinda white.
 He didn't dig that,ah, and roll.
-He said, "You can stay boy, but gotta go."
+He said, "You can stay boy, but that's go."
 He's a just didn't dig me at all.
 So I my guitar, picks and all, and I said farewll to my poor old pa.
-I split for Memphis where say 'you all' And them swinging are a havin a ball.
-Yeah, love me down there, guitar picks and all.
-I was rocking and bopping and all the breaks, And the girls all said I had what it takes, When up steps a man a big cigar.
+I split for Memphis where they say all' And swinging cats are a havin a ball.
+Yeah, they me down there, guitar picks and all.
+I was rocking and and getting all the breaks, And the girls all said that I had it takes, up steps a man with a big cigar.
 He said.
 "Come here, kid.
 I'm make you a star."
 Put you on "Bandstand', buy you a cadillac. here, kid."
-So I my name and became a star, having a ball with my guitar.
-Driving a big, long cadillac.
-And fighting the off'n my back.
-But just keep a comin, screaming, they love it.
-So I picked my guitar with a great big And the money just on rollin in.
+So I signed my name and became a star, a ball with my guitar.
+Driving a big, cadillac.
+And fighting the girls off'n my back.
+But they keep a comin, screaming, they love it.
+So I picked my guitar a great big grin And the money just on rollin in.
 And one day my Uncle Sam said (thump, thump, thump) "here I am!
-Sam needs you, boy.
-Gimme that guitar.
+Uncle Sam needs you, boy.
+Gimme guitar.
 Take this rifle.
 Yeahhhh - gonna cut your hair off... .

 A from Don Powell

-Don Powell (919) e-mail [email protected] I will be happy to share any and anecdotes re Bobby with you should you desire.
+Don Powell (919) 280-6878 [email protected] I will be happy to share any experiences and anecdotes re Bobby you should you desire.
 DGP